danehale0612/urMovieReviews-CapstoneProject/README.md

 it will show the hidden div with the submitted review and the movie info cards that are displayed in the form. (completed) -have hidden <tr> sort (through table sort) with the visable <tr>

+update 3/21/13:
+New strategy to display movie review from table:

+-scale the movie review table to half the size and float it left on the page -Have a div, floated right (next to movie review table) that will append the movie info and review when a title is clicked on the table

+This approach should make it easier to sort the table and to share the review through social networks